 Why is this medication prescribed?

 Dalteparin is used in combination with aspirin to prevent serious or life-threatening complications from angina (chest pain) and heart attacks.
-Dalteparin is also used to prevent deep vein thrombosis (DVT; a blood clot, usually in the leg), which can lead to pulmonary embolism (PE; a blood clot in the lung), in people who are on bedrest or who are having hip replacement, knee replacement, or abdominal surgery.
-It is also used treat or prevent DVT and PE in people who have cancer.
+Dalteparin is also used to prevent deep vein thrombosis (DVT; a blood clot, usually in the leg), which can lead to pulmonary embolism (PE; a blood clot in the lung), in people who are on bedrest or who are having hip replacement or abdominal surgery.
+It is also used treat DVT or PE and prevent it from happening again in children one month of age and older, and in adults with DVT or PE who have cancer.
 Dalteparin is in a class of medications called anticoagulants ('blood thinners').
 It works by decreasing the clotting ability of the blood.

 How should this medicine be used?

-Dalteparin comes as as a solution (liquid) in vials and prefilled syringes to inject subcutaneously (under the skin).
-It is usually given once a day, but may be given twice a day for certain conditions.
+Dalteparin comes as a solution (liquid) in vials and prefilled syringes to inject subcutaneously (under the skin).
+When used for adults, it is usually given once a day, but may be given twice a day for certain conditions.
+When used for children, it is usually given twice a day.
 The length of your treatment depends on the condition that you have and how well your body responds to the medication.
-If you are using dalteparin to prevent DVT after surgery, it is usually given for 5 to 10 days or sometimes for up to about 1 month.
-If you are using dalteparin is used to prevent DVT in people who are on bedrest, you will receive the medication for 12 to 14 days.
+If you are using dalteparin to prevent complications from angina and heart attacks it is usually given for 5 to 8 days.
+If you are using dalteparin to prevent DVT after surgery, it is usually given on the day of surgery, and for 5 to 10 days after surgery. .
+If you are using dalteparin to prevent DVT in people who are on bedrest, it is usually given for 12 to 14 days.
 If you have cancer and dalteparin is used to treat and prevent DVT, you may need to use the medication for up to 6 months.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.